mirzaahmadi/NeuroGryphs_BrainHack2024/README.md

 ## Overview
 This repository contains the work of the NeuroGryphs team for BrainHack 2024.
 We aim to build an end-to-end EEG pipeline that includes data acquisition, preprocessing, predictive modeling, and GAN-based synthetic EEG generation.
-This comprehensive approach seeks to overcome challenges in accessing EEG data and provide novel insights into analyzing brain states.
+This comprehensive approach seeks to evaluate GAN-generated synthetic data as a proxy for limited real-world healthcare data.

 ## Demo Video